 ESCC roads & potholes

-No formal question or motion raised at ESCC as of [date].
+No formal question or motion raised at ESCC.
 No public statement on Crowborough-specific roads issues found in local press.
-Reform UK’s own leaflet pledged to “fix the roads properly.”
+Reform UK’s election leaflet pledged to “fix the roads properly.”

 No action recorded